Jarmahent/Clippy/README.md

 ## **Todo:**

 - [x] Figure out why node gyp wont build some packages

 // It didnt build because xcode command line tools weren't enabled,
 // to enable them install xcode and do: sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

 - [x] Add minimize option to the copytable view
   // Added in v(a0.74.9)

 - [ ] IMPORTANT: Add ability for image copies to show on the table

 - [ ] Add Feature to connect Clippy to a backend server to access clipboard datafrom anywhere
    // This feature is being worked on [here](https://github.com/Jarmahent/ClippyBackEnd)

+- [x] Why node gyp wont build some packages on windows with electron-rebuilder
+      // Work around, delete all node modules and run yarn again.

+- [x] Fix all eslint errors, currently they are being ignored with  /* eslint-disable */

+- [ ] Redo all of the styling to make the UI look better

+- [ ] Bug: If there are 2 screens and the icon is clicked it will split among the two screens